yamnor/ccview/README.md

 - Export molecular structures in various formats (XYZ, CML, JSON)
 - View calculation properties through simple commands

-### Integrated Terminal Interface
+### Interactive Command Interface
-- Built-in terminal for running analysis commands
+- Built-in command interface for running analysis commands
-- Command history and navigation
+- Command history and suggestions
 - Direct access to cclib's ccget and ccwrite functionality

 ## How It Works

 ### For Computational Chemistry Output Files
-1. CCView uses cclib to read and parse your calculation output file
+1. CCView uses [cclib](https://cclib.github.io/) to read and parse your calculation output file
 2. Extracts molecular coordinates, energies, frequencies, and other data
-3. Displays the molecular structure in 3D using miew
+3. Displays the molecular structure in 3D using [miew](https://lifescience.opensource.epam.com/miew/)
-4. Provides access to the parsed data through terminal commands
+4. Provides access to the parsed data through analysis commands

 ### For Direct Structure Files
 1. Loads PDB, CIF, or XYZ files directly into the 3D viewer